lizmat/raku-all-modules/cpan/SCIMON/Proc-InvokeEditor/README.md

 Class or object method, takes a string or list of strings.
 Fires up the external editor specifed by first_usable() and waits for it to complete then returns the updated result.

+TODO
+====

+  * Windows support.

+  * Addtional Perl6-isms including Async editting allowing background processes.

+NOTE
+====

+The original Perl5 module includes methods to turn off auto cleanup of temp files and to reuse the same file.
+This functionality is not planned for this version of the module, if required please raise a ticket.

 AUTHOR
 ======

 Simon Proctor <simon.proctor@gmail.com>

+Original Perl5 Module Authored by Micheal Stevens

 COPYRIGHT AND LICENSE
 =====================